 I recently read an interview with Roger Federer, one of the athletes I respect the most both on and off the court.
-He mentioned that “the more famous you become, the more great everything seems when things goes well, and the worse they seem when things don’t go so well.”
+He mentioned that “the more famous you become, the more great everything seems when gay porn things goes well, and the worse they seem when things don’t go so well.”
 This reminded me of people’s struggles and successes with fitness and health.

 Once you get going with fitness, it becomes easier to stay on track.
 Habits form within weeks and, shortly thereafter, physical changes become increasingly apparent.
 The endorphins from exercising make you want to continue just to feel good.
 Your body also becomes stronger, so it’s easier to do workouts because they are less painful and you are more flexible.
 It’s like a snowball rolling downhill that continues to gain momentum!

-It’s also important, however, to stay in-check with reality.
+It’s also important, however, to stay gay videos in-check with reality.
 Federer mentioned in this interview that people were impressed with his average matches, and blew out of proportion the amazingness of his good matches.
 Since he didn’t give in to the praise and stick to impressing people, Federer was able to become and remain the world’s tennis number one for years.
-It is extremely important to stay milf porn focused on your game, your goals and not let other people decide when you’ve accomplished the task at hand.
+It is extremely important to stay focused on your game, your goals and not let other people decide when you’ve accomplished the task at hand.